 Back to top

 You may have regular check-ups after treatment.
-At follow-up appointments, the doctors will check for any further changes that may need to be treated.
-However, if you notice changes in a patch, or a new patch developing in between appointments, contact your doctor or nurse for advice.
+At these follow-up appointments, the doctor will check your skin for any further changes that may need treating.

-If you aren’t being seen regularly by a skin specialist, it’s important to keep a close eye on your own skin.
+If you aren’t being seen regularly by a skin specialist, it’s important to keep checking your own skin.
 Let your GP know if you develop new patches or have any other skin symptoms.
-Many people with Bowen’s disease are looked after by their GPs when their treatment is over.
+After treatment, many people with Bowen’s disease are just seen by their GP, unless any new skin changes develop.

 Protecting yourself from the sun is even more important when you’ve had Bowen’s disease.
 This means wearing clothing that protects you from the sun and using a high-factor sunscreen (SPF 30 or above).